_. Cascade Recycling Center

 Rigid Container Processing:

-• Glass, metal and plastic containers conveyed into mechanical glass screen.
+• Glass, metal and plastic containers are conveyed into mechanical glass screen.

 • Glass breaks to minus 2” pieces and drops onto glass conveyor

-• Glass conveyed to air classifier to remove shredded paper, which goes to trash compactor.
+• Broken glass is conveyed to air classifier for vacuum removal of shredded paper and caps, which go to trash compactor.

-• Glass conveyed to bunker to await loading.
+• Vacuumed glass is conveyed to bunker to await loading.

 • Magnetic belt removes steel cans, which are conveyed to silo to await baling.

-• Sorters separate plastic into silos for PET, natural HDPE, colored HDPE, and other bottles.
+• Sorters separate plastic into silos for PET, natural HDPE, colored HDPE, and other bottles and dairy tubs.

 • Eddy current separates aluminum cans.

-• Residue returns to tipping floor for reprocessing.
+• Residue returns to mixed paper screen for reprocessing.

 Baling and Shipping

-• Sorted materials conveyed in turn from bunkers and silos to balers.
+• Sorted materials conveyed from bunkers and silos to balers.

-• Bales transported by forklift to shipping containers at loading dock.
+• Bales are transported by forklift to shipping containers at loading dock.

-• Materials shipped to domestic and international markets for processing into recycled content products.
+• Materials are shipped to domestic and international markets for processing into recycled content products.

 Construction, Demolition and Land clearing Processing: